-Future efforts will be on securing investment by private development through planning frameworks and policies.
+Future efforts will be on securing investment by private development through the City's planning frameworks and policies.
 This includes identifying development incentives and contributing to community benefits when appropriate.

 Identify place-specific community benefits or localised opportunities in town centres and precincts that private investment can support through private development.